chunley/TemperatureMonitor/README.md

 * Install PiFace CAD modules

-NOTE: Raspbian Stretch pifacecad python module is not in repo.
+NOTE: Raspbian Stretch pifacecad python module is not in a repo.
 You must must download and build.
 <https://github.com/piface/pifacecad>

 ```bash